Ricky Horton

-Ricky Neal Horton (born July 30, 1959) is an American former Major League Baseball (MLB) left-handed pitcher who played for the St. Louis Cardinals, Chicago White Sox, and Los Angeles Dodgers from 1984 to 1990.
-As of 2022, he is a radio broadcaster for the Cardinals.
+Ricky Neal Horton (born July 30, 1959) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the St. Louis Cardinals, Chicago White Sox, and Los Angeles Dodgers.
+He is currently a radio broadcaster for the Cardinals.

 Early life and amateur career

 Horton was born in Poughkeepsie, New York.
 He graduated from F. D. Roosevelt High School, in nearby Hyde Park.
 Horton attended and played college baseball at the University of Virginia.
 Horton played collegiate summer baseball for the Chatham A's of the Cape Cod Baseball League in 1978 and was named a league all-star.
 During the 1980 season, he led the Cavaliers in innings pitched (66.2), earned run average (2.70) and strikeouts (70).

 Playing career

 Horton was drafted by the St. Louis Cardinals in the 4th round of the 1980 amateur draft.
 Horton's first major league hit came on May 21, 1984, off Nolan Ryan.

 In 1984, Horton won a career-high nine games as a rookie for the Cardinals.
 While with the Cardinals, he appeared in the 1985 World Series and 1987 World Series.
-He also pitched in the 1988 World Series as a member of the Dodgers and got a World Series ring.
+He pitched in the 1988 World Series as a member of the Los Angeles Dodgers, who won the championship.